Configuring Query Lists

 When users connect to a database, they see a complete list of database objects by default.

-They may select a specific schema to reduce the list of objects.
+They can select a specific schema to reduce the list of objects.

 Later, users use the same list in the query list at the ribbon to change query objects.

-You may configure such object lists using special query list views.
+You can configure such object lists using special query list views.

-Moreover, you may add new objects based on SQL codes, HTTP queries, and text files to lists and save loaded data to databases.
+Moreover, you can add new objects based on SQL codes, HTTP queries, and text files to lists and save loaded data to databases.

 See Code-based Objects for details.